Healthdirect Free Australian health advice you can count on.

 What is Wernicke encephalopathy?

-Wernicke (or Wernicke's) encephalopathy is a type of brain injury that mostly happens to people who drink a lot of alcohol.
+Wernicke (or Wernicke's) encephalopathy is a type of brain injury.
 It is a medical emergency.
 If not treated quickly, it can lead to permanent brain damage.

 What are the symptoms of Wernicke encephalopathy?

-• problems with the eyes, such as jerky movement, double vision or drooping eyelids
+• eyes, such as jerky movements, double vision or drooping eyelids

-• problems with balance, such as when trying to stand
+• balance, such as when trying to stand

-• problems with the mind, such as feeling disoriented, drowsy or confused
+• mind, such as feeling irritable, disoriented, drowsy, delirious or confused

 If you think that you, or someone you know, may have Wernicke encephalopathy, it is very important to get medical help straight away.